 - encouraging and enabling researchers from less research-intensive countries across Europe to set up or join COST Actions.
-These countries are denominated Inclusiveness Target Countries (ITC)4; - counterbalancing research communities' unequal access to knowledge, infrastructures, funding and resources; - providing a strong means to increase the visibility and integration of researchers to the leading knowledge hubs of Europe, as well as to acquire their necessary leadership skills, regardless of their location, age or gender; - smoothly contributing to trigger structural changes in the national research systems of COST Members; - identifying excellence across Europe to contribute to ERA widening objectives.
+These countries are denominated Inclusiveness Target Countries (ITC) (see Annex I - Level A : Country and Organisations table); - counterbalancing research communities' unequal access to knowledge, infrastructures, funding and resources; - providing a strong means to increase the visibility and integration of researchers to the leading knowledge hubs of Europe, as well as to acquire their necessary leadership skills, regardless of their location, age or gender; - smoothly contributing to trigger structural changes in the national research systems of COST Members; - identifying excellence across Europe to contribute to ERA widening objectives.